top of page

 …Ralf Wetzel, performed "Absolutely Reliable", directed by Lee Delong at the Triko Circus Studio….His Zagreb performance, described as a "solo mask show", is one of the most exciting performances I've seen in our theaters lately!

 He is George, a middle-aged man, middle-class man, and a mediocre manager by profession, who recounts his life to us in search of love, friendship and affirmation.
+George is the prototype of a modern man….an example of a man who may have conquered the universe but lost the battle against himself.

 ... a poignant story, masked to unrecognizability and unusual voice modulations, Wetzel evokes deep and sincere sympathy.
 Thanks to his remarkable interpretation, we do not see Wetzel but George.